apache/allura/Allura/docs/scm_host.rst

     sudo service apache2 reload

-To test that it's working, run: :command:`git ls-remote http://localhost/git/p/test/git/` (if using Vagrant, use :code:`localhost:8088` from your host machine).
+To test that it's working, run: :command:`git ls-remote http://localhost/git/p/test/git/` (if using Vagrant, you may also use :code:`localhost:8088` from your host machine).
 If there is no output, that is fine (it's an empty repo).

 .. warning::